-2. The Chairperson of the Executive Committee (and of its Program in Neuroscience):
+2. The Chairperson, and Vice-Chairperson of the Executive Committee (and of its Program in Neuroscience):

-a. with the assistance of the graduate coordinator of the GIDP, administers the Program in Neuroscience and the other activities of the EC;
+a. administers the Program in Neuroscience and the other activities of the EC with the assistance of the graduate coordinator of the GIDP;

 b. convenes and chairs meetings of the EC;

 c. acts on behalf of the Neuroscience GIDP to implement certain policies of the Program in Neuroscience (e.g. to sign requests to schedule examinations);